Populist billionaire vies with ex-general for top Czech post

 Populist billionaire vies with ex-general for top Czech postShow all 12

-A retired army general who backs military support for Ukraine and a euroskeptic billionaire who has questioned NATO's collective defense clause are contesting for the ceremonial but prestigious post of Czech president in a runoff starting Friday.
+A retired army general who backs military support for Ukraine and a eurosceptic billionaire who has questioned NATO's collective defense clause are contesting the ceremonial but high-profile post of Czech president in a runoff starting on Friday.

 Former Gen. Petr Pavel and Andrej Babis advanced to a second round of voting because none of the eight initial candidates received an absolute majority in the first round two weeks ago.

-The polls favor Pavel, an independent candidate who came a narrow first in the first round with 35.40%.
+Polls favor Pavel, who came a narrow first in the first round with 35.40%.
 Babis followed at 34.99%.
 Three other candidates pledged their support for Pavel ahead of the two-day ballot starting Friday.

-The winner will succeed controversy-courting Milos Zeman whose second and final term expires in March.
-Zeman divided the nation with his pro-Russia stance — until the Feb.
-24 invasion of Ukraine — and support for closer ties with China.

 Here’s a look at the vote in the European Union and NATO member nation: